Academic Support Program (High School)

-In the middle school classroom, OCS teachers strive to provide the level of differentiation necessary for individual students.
-When that level of differentiation is not adequate, OCS provides an academic support program that focuses on reading intervention and academic success skills.
-The academic support program is staffed by a teacher trained to provide the support needed to prepare students for a successful school experience.
+In the high school classroom, OCS teachers strive to provide the level of differentiation necessary for individual students.
+When that level of differentiation is not adequate, OCS provides additional academic support that assists students with assignment completion and additional time-on-task.

-Two levels of academic support are offered at the middle school level:
+Two levels of academic support are offered at the high school level:

 - Accommodations plan - student receives a written accommodations plan which is implemented in the regular classroom.
 The purpose of an accommodations plan is to provide the least amount of accommodation necessary for the student to become successful in the classroom.
 There is no financial cost to be placed on an accommodations plan.

 - Pull-out lab - student receives daily academic support in-person with the academic support teacher, in the academic support room.
 In addition to one-on-one and small group support, the student also receives an accommodations plan.

 Students are admitted to the academic support program through a formal process.
 First, students are identified by either a teacher or parent as a candidate for services.
 Academic struggles and low grades are often the first indicators that a student may require additional support.
 Once a child is identified, the principal will schedule a meeting with parents and the academic support teacher to discuss the benefits and details of receiving academic support services.